19th Annual Certificate Program will be held Nov 1, 2014 at the Taunton Holiday Inn and Nov. 15, 2014 at the Marlboro Holiday Inn

 15 minute break

-10:15-12:00- Responding to Emergencies: Board of Health Essentials: Paul D. Biddinger MD FACEP & Dorothy Bernard MPH & Dauksewicz Benjamin MA The Preparedness and Emergency Response Learning Center (PERLC) and the Emergency Preparedness & Response Exercise Program (EPREP), Harvard University
+10:15-12:00- Lessons of Hurricane Sandy- Paul D. Biddinger MD FACEP & Benjamin Dauksewicz MA The Preparedness and Emergency Response Learning Center (PERLC) and the Emergency Preparedness & Response Exercise Program (EPREP), Harvard University Presentation

 The Massachusetts Public Health Nurses Association (MAPHN) will be providing 5.7 credit hours for nursing CEUS for this program.
 MAHB will also have CMEs for MDs in partnership with Sturdy Memorial Hospital, and will be offering Registered Sanitarian, Certified Health Officer and pharmacist CEUS.